gfragi/gfragi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello, I'm George M. Fragiadakis, with a deep-rooted passion and commitment to advancing knowledge in various academic and professional fields.
-I recently defended my PhD, exploring the techno-economics of Cloud Services, and I am thrilled to embark on a new journey as a Postdoctoral Researcher at Harokopio University.
-My current research focuses on "Optimizing Human-AI Synergy: Developing a Comprehensive Benchmarking Suite for Human-AI Collaboration in Diverse Industries," where I aim to bridge the gap between human capabilities and artificial intelligence to enhance collaborative efforts across sectors.
+Hello, I'm George M. Fragiadakis, a Post-Doctoral Researcher at the <a href='https://www.dit.hua.gr/index.php/en/'>Department of Informatics and Telematics, Harokopio University of Athens</a>.

+My research focuses on the design, evaluation, and sustainability of intelligent computing systems, with particular emphasis on Human-AI Collaboration (HAIC), AI system evaluation, and cloud computing infrastructures.
+I currently work on the development of benchmarking frameworks and experimental platforms for evaluating Human-AI collaboration, aiming to provide rigorous methodologies for assessing how humans and AI systems interact in real-world decision-making environments.
+My work combines elements from machine learning, distributed systems, cloud computing, and techno-economic analysis to study the performance, efficiency, trust, and sustainability of AI-enabled systems.

+My PhD research explored the techno-economic analysis of cloud services, focusing on the application of machine learning methods to predict cloud pricing and support decision-making in multi-cloud environments.
+This work bridges technical system design with economic evaluation, contributing to the broader research area of FinOps and sustainable cloud computing.

-My academic background is diverse and thorough, starting with a Bachelor's degree in <a href="https://en.phys.uoa.gr/">Physics from the National Kapodistrian University in Athens</a>.
-I furthered my education with a Master's degree in <a href="https://www.dit.hua.gr/index.php/en/" >Informatics and Telematics from Harokopio University</a>, specializing in the Development and Operations of Next Generation Networks and Services.
-The Erasmus program provided me with the invaluable opportunity to study at the Niels Bohr Institute in Copenhagen, enriching my academic experience.
+I hold a Bachelor’s degree in Physics from the <a href="https://en.phys.uoa.gr/">National and Kapodistrian University of Athens</a> and a Master’s degree in Informatics and Telematics from <a href="https://www.dit.hua.gr/index.php/en/">Harokopio University</a>, where I specialized in the development and operation of next-generation networked systems.
+During my studies, I also spent time at the Niels Bohr Institute, University of Copenhagen, through the Erasmus programme.

-Professionally, I bring over eight years of experience in the technology sector, most recently serving as a DevOps Engineer at <a href="https://studyingreece.edu.gr/study-in-greece/">Study in Greece</a>.
-My expertise in Kubernetes and Docker has been instrumental in managing and deploying containerized applications efficiently.
-My educational and professional journey has honed my analytical skills, enabling me to extract meaningful insights from complex data sets and contribute significantly to technoeconomics, data engineering, and business analysis.

-Teaching has always been a passion, allowing me to share knowledge and complex concepts across various educational levels effectively.
-Beyond my academic and professional life, my family remains my greatest inspiration and motivation, providing a well-rounded perspective and infusing creativity into my work.
+Alongside my academic work, I have several years of professional experience in the technology sector, including work as a DevOps Engineer, where I focused on cloud infrastructure, container orchestration, and scalable system deployment using Kubernetes and Docker.
+This practical experience informs my research on cloud architectures, system evaluation, and large-scale computing platforms.

+In addition to research, I am actively involved in teaching and mentoring, contributing to courses related to Artificial Intelligence, Cloud Computing, Machine Learning, and Human-Computer Interaction.
+My goal is to help students develop both conceptual understanding and practical skills in modern computing systems.

+## Research Interests

+Human–AI Collaboration
+AI Systems Evaluation and Benchmarking
+Cloud Computing and Distributed Systems
+Techno-Economic Analysis of Cloud Services
+Sustainable and Green Computing